What is IRS?

 Indoor residual spraying (IRS) is one of the world’s best tools in fighting malaria.
 Insecticides are sprayed on household walls, killing mosquitoes that spread malaria.
 Stop the mosquito, stop malaria.

 IRS is a delicate process and extremely expensive.
 If it’s not done the right way, it won’t work.
 So what does it mean to do it “the right way”?
 Above all, IRS needs to be applied to a very specific set of households at a very specific time.
 But for the past several years, most IRS programs don’t even have access to maps showing which households need to be sprayed.

-That’s why we created mSpray, a revolutionary new tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
-Keep reading to find out more.
+That’s why we created mSpray, a revolutionary tool that incorporates three processes to achieve the maximum impact for your IRS dollars.
+(Note: In 2019, Akros received development funding to expand the tool and rebrand mSpray as ‘Reveal‘.)
+Keep reading to find out more about mSpray.

 Bill Gates references mSpray™ at the Malaria Summit in London in 2018.

 Indoor residual spraying is one of our best tools in the fight towards malaria elimination.
 The spraying kills mosquitos and helps keep the disease from spreading.
 It’s not a cheap process, though.
 The insecticides and massive staffing required to make these campaigns effective are extremely costly, running many millions of dollars every year.
 In short, it’s not the sort of thing you want to do inefficiently.